Santiago: Air

-Peldehue airport in Colina began operations on December 13, 2021.
-It will be able to service up to 25 flights per hour.
+Peldehue airport in Colina began operations on 13 December 2021.
+It will be able to service up to 25 flights each hour.

 Santiago is also served by Eulogio Sánchez Airport (ICAO: SCTB), a small, privately owned general aviation airport in the commune of La Reina.

 Rail

 Trains operated by Chile's national railway company, Empresa de los Ferrocarriles del Estado (EFE), connect Santiago to several cities in the south-central part of the country: Rancagua, San Fernando, Talca (connected to the coastal city of Constitución by a different train service), Linares and Chillán.
 All such trains arrive and depart from the Estación Central railway station (Central Station), which can be accessed by bus or subway.
 The proposed Santiago–Valparaíso railway line would connect Santiago with Valparaíso in 45 minutes, and expansions of the commuter rail network to Melipilla and Batuco are under discussion.

 Inter-urban buses

 Bus companies provide passenger transportation from Santiago to most areas of the country as well as to foreign destinations, while some also provide parcel shipping and delivery services.

 There are several bus terminals in Santiago: